rootstrap/tech-guides/git/README.md

 ### Release branch (release_branch_x) **[Required]**

-Its main objective is to separate new features ready to be in production from those that are not ready to be released yet because either the team or the client do not want to.
+Its main objective is to separate new features ready to be released to production from those that either the team or the client do not consider to be ready for release.
 As a consequence, this branch only contains features that are production ready.

-It should be deployed in a testing environment (commonly staging) accessible to the client and all the feedback given by him/her must be included in this branch.
+It should be deployed in a testing environment (usually staging) accessible to the client and all the feedback given by him/her must be included in this branch.

 The timing in which this branch should be created depends on the project and the team.
 In projects with big teams is convenient to create it when the development of the first feature in the version starts.
 However, when teams are small it is better to create it once all the features to be released are completed.
 This is the most common scenario in the company.